Metropolis of Kyiv: Early Christianity

 Christianity on the territory of modern Ukraine came in apostolic times.
-Legend has it that the Apostle Andrew the First-Called was on the hills of Kyiv and proclaimed to his disciples "Do you see those mountains – God's grace shines on these mountains – a great city will arise here and God will build many churches."
+Legend has it that the Apostle Andrew the First-Called was on the hills of Kiev and proclaimed to his disciples "Do you see those mountains – God's grace shines on these mountains – a great city will arise here and God will build many churches."
 Thus, the supporters of this version consider the Ukrainian Church to be apostolic and put it on a par with other great churches.
 Many sources also indicate that the apostle Andrew preached on the northern coast of the Black Sea to the peoples of Scythia.
 In addition, the Apostle Paul preached in the lands of Macedonia, Greece, and the Kingdom of Bulgaria, and from there Christianity spread to the Ukrainian lands.